vegantriathlete/vegantriathlete.github.io/README.md

-I see what this repo is meant to do -- My very website on github.com!
+I see what this repo is meant to do -- My very own website on github.com!

 Hooray!
 I cloned the repo onto my local machine.
 I created an index.html, committed it and pushed it.